Bayesian Image Reconstruction using Deep Generative Models: Introduction

-In this work, we revisit Bayesian inference for image reconstruction, in combination with state-of-the-art deep generative priors.
-Given a pre-trained generator $G$ (here StyleGAN2), a known corruption model $f$, and a corrupted image $I$ to be restored, we minimize at inference time the Bayesian MAP estimate $w^* = \argmax_w p(w)p(I|f \ci G(w))$, where $w$ is latent vector given as input to $G$ and the transformation $f \ci G$ is assumed to have constant jacobian.
-We further adapt previous variational inference methods \cite{kingma2013auto,blundell2015weight} to approximate the posterior $p(w|I)$ with a Gaussian distribution, thus enabling sampling of multiple solutions.
-Our key theoretical contributions are (i) the formulation of image reconstruction in a principled Bayesian framework using current deep generative models and (ii) the adaptation of previous deep-learning based variational inference methods to image reconstruction, while on the application side, we demonstrate our method on three datasets, including two challenging medical datasets, and show its competitive performance against four state-of-the-art methods.
+In this work, we propose a Bayesian method to perform reconstruction through deep generative priors built using state-of-the-art GAN models.
+Given a pre-trained generator $G$ (here StyleGAN2), a known corruption model $f$, and a corrupted image $I$ to be restored, we minimize at inference time the Bayesian MAP estimate $w^* = \argmax_w p(w)p(I|f \ci G(w))$, where $w$ is latent vector given as input to $G$.
+We further adapt previous Variational Inference (VI) methods \cite{kingma2013auto,blundell2015weight} to approximate the posterior $p(w|I)$ with a Gaussian distribution, thus enabling sampling of multiple solutions.
+Our key theoretical contributions are (i) the formulation of image reconstruction in a principled Bayesian framework using deep generative priors and (ii) the adaptation of previous deep-learning based VI methods to sample multiple reconstructions, while on the application side, we demonstrate our method on three datasets, including two challenging medical datasets, and show its competitive performance against four state-of-the-art methods.